SwarmArch/chronos/README.md

 ===============

-This is template for specifying Chronos tasks in hardware.
+This is a template for specifying Chronos tasks in hardware.
-Tasks coded with this template are higher throughput, takes less area, and requires less lines of coding than writing specialized cores for each task.
+Tasks coded with this template are higher throughput, takes less area, and requires less lines of coding than writing specialized FSM-based cores for each task.
+All results in the paper use cores generated from this template.

 All five existing applications have already been mapped to this template, each proving around ~2X speedup.
 To try it out, add the 'pipe' option to the